Ashok161/Amazon-Sellers-Price-Code/README.md

 2. **Google Cloud Service Account**
    - Create a Google Cloud account if you don’t have one.
    - Create a new project in Google Cloud.
-   - Set up a Service Account for your project.
+   - Set up a Service Account for your project and enable Google Sheets API
    - Download the Service Account JSON key file.

 3. **Google Cloud JSON Key**